kismetwireless/kismet/docs/dev/webui_rest.md

 Kismet provides alerts via the `/alert/` REST collection.
 Alerts are generated as messages and as alert records with machine-processable details.
 Alerts can be generated for critical system states, or by the WIDS system.

+##### /alerts/definitions `/alerts/definitions.msgpack`, `/alerts/definitions.json`

+All defined alerts, including descriptions, time and burst limits, and current alert counts and states for each type.

 ##### /alerts/all_alerts `/alerts/all_alerts.msgpack`, `/alerts/all_alerts.json`

 List of the alert backlog.
 The size of the backlog is configurable via the `alertbacklog` option in kismet.conf